Bav0Vc/rag-esg-benchmark/README.md

 ## Data & Privacy

 Source documents and the golden-set questionnaire are **not included**.
 The benchmark was developed using Italian ESG compliance documents provided under a research agreement; these documents are not redistributed.

+---

+## Licentie

+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.

+Copyright (c) 2026 Bavo Vancoppernolle